Therefore, you are to be perfect, as your heavenly Father is perfect. – Matthew 5:48

 3 knowing that the testing of your faith produces endurance.

-The term perfection is defined by Webster as the state of being perfect; being entirely without fault or defect, corresponding to an ideal standard or abstract concept, lacking in no essential detail.
+Webster defines perfection as the state of being perfect, being entirely without fault or defect, corresponding to an ideal standard or abstract concept, lacking in no essential detail.

 The term imperfection is the state of being faulty or incomplete.
-It is defined as the opposite of perfection, not perfect; faulty or incomplete.
-It is something which is flawed, defective, inferior, or substandard.
+It is the opposite of perfection, not perfect, faulty, or incomplete.
+It is flawed, defective, inferior, or substandard.

 Imperfection is found almost everywhere we look.
 What in our world is without fault, flawless, or blameless?
-It seems that these days even the most noble among us have a tiny bit of tarnish somewhere.
-But what about perfection, where can it be found?
-Many things that we think, or hope might be perfect are proven not to be in the end.
+Even the noblest among us have a tiny bit of tarnish somewhere.
+But what about perfection?
+Where can it be found?
+Many things that we think or hope might be perfect are proven not to be in the end.
 Even the magnificent statue of David by Michelangelo was sculpted from flawed marble.

 Matthew 5:48 Therefore, you are to be perfect, as your heavenly Father is perfect.